paulelsner/EOS_connect/README.md

 EOS Connect is a tool designed to optimize energy usage by interacting with the EOS system.
 It fetches energy data, processes it, and displays the results dynamically on a webpage.

 ## Features
-* Fetches energy data from OpenHAB or HomeAssistant.
+* Fetches energy or battery data from OpenHAB or HomeAssistant.
 * Processes data to create a load profile.
 * Interacts with the Tibber API and PV forecast API.
 * Manages configurations via a user-friendly config.yaml file.